w7glf/PS2_KEYBOARD_KEYER_W7GLF/README.md

 In order to get function keys to work I had to move files from ps2keyboard PJRC library into this folder.
 These are the files ps2keyboard.cpp, ps2keyboard.h (changed to handle function keys), and int_pins.h

+I added the ability to do Farnsworth with characters at 30 WPM.
+To enable/disable it use shift F12.